roboplc/rvideo/README.md

 ## What is RVideo

-RVideo is a library which solves the problem of streaming video from embedded applications.
+RVideo is a library which solves the problem of streaming video from embedded computer-vision applications.
 Many of such are headless and do not require a dedicated interface, however it is often useful (especially for developers) to see what is happening on the device.
 RVideo provides a simple API to stream video from your embedded application to a remote client.

 ## How does it work